Broadway Chanteuse Barbara Cook: 'My First Memories Are Of Singing'

 GROSS: What's hard about the song?

-COOK: The range - range is a little difficult, but it's great fun.
+COOK: The range - range is a little difficult.
+But it's great fun.
 You know, I was so pleased when they first played it for me.
-I added the top note - (singing) - I added that part.
+I added the top note - (vocalizing) - I added that part.

 GROSS: (Laughter) Because you could.

-COOK: Yeah because - you know, I think it fits the idea of the song, and - you know, to just rip that off at the end I thought that, well, people will like that.
+COOK: Yeah, because, you know, it's - I think it fits the idea of the song.
+And, you know, to just rip that off at the end I thought that, well, people will like that.
 And I think they did.

-GROSS: OK, so let's hear the song that Barbara Cook originated in the 1963 original Broadway production of "She Loves Me," which is now back on Broadway.
+GROSS: OK, so let's hear the song that Barbara Cook originated in the 1963 original Broadway production of "She Loves Me."

 (SOUNDBITE OF MUSICAL, "SHE LOVES ME")

-COOK: (As Amelia, singing) Dear friend, I am so sorry about last night.
+COOK: (As Amalia, singing) Dear friend, I am so sorry about last night.
 Last night, I was so nasty.
 Well, he deserved it.
 But even so that Georg is not like this Georg.
 This is a new Georg that I don't know.
-Somehow it all reminds me of Dr. Jekyll and Mr. Hyde.
-For right before my eyes a man that I despise has turned into a man I like.
+Somehow it all reminds me of Dr. Jekyll and Mr. Hyde for right before my eyes a man that I despise has turned into a man I like.
 It's almost like a dream.
-As strange as it may seem, he came to offer me vanilla ice cream.
+And strange as it may seem, he came to offer me vanilla ice cream.

-GROSS: That's Barbara Cook from the original cast recording of "She Loves Me."
-Her new memoir is called "Then & Now."
-After a break, we'll talk about her second career as a great cabaret singer.
-I'm Terry Gross, and this is FRESH AIR.
+DAVIES: That's Barbara Cook from the original cast recording of "She Loves Me."
+Her memoir, called "Then And Now," is now out in paperback.
+After a break, she'll talk with Terry about her second career as a cabaret singer.
+I'm Dave Davies, and this is FRESH AIR.

 (SOUNDBITE OF MUSIC)

-GROSS: This is FRESH AIR.
-I'm Terry Gross, back with Barbara Cook.
+DAVIES: This is FRESH AIR.
+I'm Dave Davies in for Terry Gross.
+Let's get back to Terry's interview with Barbara Cook.
 She first became known for her starring roles in the original Broadway productions of "Candide," "The Music Man" and "She Loves Me."
-After a period of alcoholism, she returned as a cabaret singer, one of the best.
+After a period of alcoholism, she returned as a cabaret singer, considered one of the best.

 COOK: Oh, thank you.